No Tags Found!

 From India, New Delhi

 Why do you pay wages for weekly off days?
 You pay because they are in your employment.
 Why don't you pay wages to a daily rated worker?
-Because he is hired for a few days and the day on which his service is not required he is not in your service.
-Similar is the case with days on which a person is on his authorised leave.
-On such days he will be paid salary.
+Because he is hired for a few days and the day on which his service is not required, he is not in your service.
+Similar is the case with days on which a person is on his authorized leave.
+On such days, he will be paid salary.
 This is because he is in your service.
-At the same time, if he has remained leave without intimation or he has no leave to his credit due to which he has taken leave without pay, such days will be counted as days on which he is not in your service or interrupted service.
+At the same time, if he has remained on leave without intimation or he has no leave to his credit due to which he has taken leave without pay, such days will be counted as days on which he is not in your service or interrupted service.
 On a legal strike day, the employer is bound to pay wages even though on the strike day the employee had not worked.
-Such day will be counted as day worked.
-A lay off day will be day worked because the employee is paid wages (though not 100% but 50%).
+Such a day will be counted as a day worked.
+A layoff day will be a day worked because the employee is paid wages (though not 100% but 50%).

-The concept of 190/ 240 has no relevance to regular workers because for them a year means 365 days.
-They may get salary for all the 30/31 days in every month with the exception of a few days LOP.
-But for a daily rated worker, the days physically present is the days counted as service.
+The concept of 190/240 has no relevance to regular workers because for them a year means 365 days.
+They may get a salary for all the 30/31 days in every month with the exception of a few days LOP.
+But for a daily rated worker, the days physically present are the days counted as service.
 Their engagement itself is a flexibility arrangement.
-If you need a person to do a work which is not regular in nature, you cannot afford to employ one in your permanent rolls and keep the person on bench whenever there is no work.
-In such situation, you can engage workers on a daily rated basis and pay their wages on each day or for a convenience at he end of each spell.
-If your establishment work only for 5 days, your daily rated worker can work only for a maximum of 5 days only per week.
-As such he will get lesser days when compared to another worker who is engaged by an establishment which work for 6 days in a week.
-When it comes to terminal benefits, there should be some difference in treatment and accordingly the law has taken a stand that an establishment which work for 5 days a week should be paying its workers gratuity if they had worked for 190 days only.
+If you need a person to do work which is not regular in nature, you cannot afford to employ one in your permanent rolls and keep the person on the bench whenever there is no work.
+In such a situation, you can engage workers on a daily rated basis and pay their wages on each day or for convenience at the end of each spell.
+If your establishment works only for 5 days, your daily rated worker can work only for a maximum of 5 days per week.
+As such, he will get fewer days when compared to another worker who is engaged by an establishment which works for 6 days in a week.
+When it comes to terminal benefits, there should be some difference in treatment and accordingly the law has taken a stand that an establishment which works for 5 days a week should be paying its workers gratuity if they had worked for 190 days only.

 From India, Kannur